PTA Resources

 1. Email Newsletters

-PTA Newsletter: Send event information to the Corresponding Secretary by Friday for inclusion in the PTA newsletter that is sent out on Monday mornings.
+• School Newsletter & PTA Newsletter: Send event information to the Corresponding Secretary by Noon on Thursday for inclusion in the PTA newsletter that is sent out on Monday mornings.
+The Corresponding Secretary will forward event information to the school principal to include in the school newsletter.

 2. NEROPTA.com